 So, the next time an issue gets you down, try googling ways you can work against it.
 You’ll probably end up feeling more empowered knowing that you can make meaningful change in the world.

 Often, the “news” isn’t actually new.
-Think of movements like #MeToo and #BlackLivesMatter: the problems they discuss have been around for centuries, but they’re in the media now because as a culture we’re finally ready to talk about them.
+Think of movements like #MeToo and #BlackLivesMatter.
+The problems they discuss have been around for centuries, but they’re in the media now because we’re finally ready to talk about them.

-Negative things happen all of the time without us knowing, but when they show up on TV or in our news feeds, we become aware of them.
-Awareness is a necessary precursor to activism and change, as our collective history has demonstrated.
-Hearing, for example, about acts or statements of bigotry can cause grief and anger, but it can also serve as the catalyst for action.
+Negative things happen all of the time without us knowing.
+When they show up on TV or in our news feeds, it means people are looking for solutions.
+Awareness is a necessary precursor to activism and change, as our collective history shows.
+Hearing, for example, about acts or statements of bigotry can cause grief and anger, but it can also inspire action.

 Unpleasant news stories will always be upsetting, but it helps to know that while they may be causing temporary, negative emotions, they’re also inspiring people to move towards positive, lasting change.

-However, sharing our feelings can help connect us with others who may feel similarly and reduce our feelings of loneliness.
-Furthermore, others may have strategies or approaches for coping with painful or difficult information that we may find helpful too.
+However, sharing our feelings can help connect us with others and reduce our feelings of loneliness.
+Furthermore, others may have strategies or approaches for coping with painful or difficult information that we may find helpful.

-In some cases, working with a therapist may be the best course of action, especially when the news hits close to home or touches on issues– sexual assault, natural disasters, drug abuse, family separation–that are deeply meaningful or personal to us.
+Working with a therapist may be the best course of action, especially when the news hits close to home.
 Trauma-informed therapy can be particularly helpful in instances where a news item or story triggers a past event, which then creates feelings and thoughts that makes it hard for us to function.
 If you have questions about how therapy works or are interested in meeting with a therapist who has trauma training, please contact us at email@example.com to schedule a free consult.

-Our world is complex, and our experience of it can be both hopeful and beautiful, as well as frightening and overwhelming.
+Our world is complex, and our experience of it can be both frightening and hopeful.
 It is possible to remain informed, while feeling safe.
 Interested in chatting about this more?
 We’d love to hear your perspective.